Delta-sigma modulation: High-pass filter on noise

 This transfer function has a single zero at $\text{s} = 0$ and a single pole at $\text{s} = \text{-1},$ so the system effectively acts as a high-pass filter on the noise that starts at 0 at DC, then gradually rises until it reaches the cutoff frequency, and then levels off.

 Analysis of synchronous ΔΣ modulation loop in z-domain

-The synchronous ΔΣ DAC's modulation loop (Figure 6) meanwhile is in discrete-time and so its analysis is in the z-domain.
-It is very similar to the above analysis in Laplace domain and produces similar curves.
-Note: many sources^{§6.1} also analyze a ΔΣ ADC's modulation loop in the z-domain, which implicitly treats the continuous analog input as a discrete-time signal.
+The synchronous ΔΣ DAC's modulation loop (Figure 6), meanwhile, is in discrete-time and so its analysis is in the z-domain.
+It is very similar to the above analysis in the Laplace domain and produces similar curves.
+Note: many sources^{§6.1} also analyzes a ΔΣ ADC's modulation loop in the z-domain, which implicitly treats the continuous analog input as a discrete-time signal.
 This may be a valid approximation provided that the input signal is already bandlimited and can be assumed to be not changing on time scales higher than the sampling rate.
-It is particularly appropriate when the modulator is implemented as a switched capacitor circuit, which work by transferring charge between capacitors in clocked time steps.
+It is particularly appropriate when the modulator is implemented as a switched capacitor circuit, which works by transferring charge between capacitors in clocked time steps.

 Figure 6: ΔΣ modulation loop in the z-domain.